gediz/mpv-wiki/User-Scripts.md

   Quickly scale the video player to a target size, with full control over target scale and max scale.
 Helps you effortlessly resize a video to fit on your desktop, or any other video dimensions you need!

 * **[recent](https://github.com/nightedt/mpv-scripts)**
-  Load files from a recently played menu at idle or with a hotkey using a history log file in `scripts` directory.
+  Recently played menu using a history log file in `config` directory, display using a hotkey or automatically when idle.

 * **[redshift_toggle](http://repo.or.cz/q3cpma-dotfiles.git/blob_plain/HEAD:/.config/mpv/scripts/redshift_toggle.lua)**
   Toggle redshift when loading a video file and when reaching the end of said file.